Introduction

 Each occupant source can be assigned a distribution of different profiles and different behaviors.
 When an occupant is created by the source, the occupant is randomly assigned a profile and behavior from the distribution.

-Occupant sources , shown in Figure 10, are associated with the train doors for passenger exiting the trains and with two sources outside the station (the two long green lines in Figure 5) for passengers who enter the station to board trains.
+Occupant sources are associated with the train doors for passengers exiting the trains and with two sources outside the station (the two long green lines in Figure 6) for passengers who enter the station to board trains.

 Each train has 15 doors and the exit interval from the train is 30 seconds, so a flow rate of 0.4444 pers/s